Fast and efficient transportation system

 Billion ton-km cargo/year Tube Diameter m Maximum G force

-¢/passenger/km ¢/ton-km for cargo
+¢/passenger/km ¢/ton-km for cargo 1/Air Pressure

 Network Parameters ms CPU time

 Cruising Speed km/h.
 At cruising speed, very little energy is used.
 Most of the energy is used to accelerate the capsule to cruising speed.
-If this value is zero, it use a binary search method to find the optimal speed.
+If this value is zero, it uses a binary search method to find the optimal speed.
 The search interval is halved at each iteration.
 At low speed, the cost of capsules dominates.
 At high speed the cost of the approaches dominates.

 Average distance km traveled Network total length km